 High blood pressure and diabetes are possible risk factors for glaucoma.

 If anything abnormal is found, your eye doctor may refer you to your primary doctor.
 If your eye doctor is an optometrist, you may be sent to an ophthalmologist.
-Tell your doctors and members of your healthcare team right away if you notice any changes in your vision such as:
+Tell the members of your healthcare team right away if you notice any changes in your vision:

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.